Research Analyst vs. Data Scientist: Comparing Two Analytical Careers

 Data scientists are experts who know how to organize, analyze, and present large data sets.
 They share their research with executives, who may not understand how to manage and read such information.
 Data scientists work in industries such as finance, shipping, healthcare, and education.
 They perform detailed analysis on the data sets they manage but may also help with cyber security, maintenance, and system improvement.
 Data scientists need to have in-depth knowledge of major programming languages, including Python, SQL, and NoSQL.

 Data Scientist Salaries and Job Outlook

 The BLS indicates the median annual salary for computer and information research scientists, including data scientists, is $118,370.
 The highest-paying field, according to the BLS, is software publishers, where employees make a median annual pay of $140,220.
 Computer and information research scientists working for colleges and universities have the lowest median annual income ($82,660).
 The BLS projects the job market for these professionals will grow 16% between 2018 and 2028, adding 5,200 jobs to a current pool of 31,700.

 Similarities Between Research Analysts and Data Scientists

 Research analysts and data scientists come from similar educational backgrounds.
-Typically, professionals in both careers need an advanced degree in data science, such as Maryville University’s online Master of Science in Data Science.
+Typically, professionals in both careers need an advanced degree in data science, such as Maryville University’s Master’s in Data Science.
 The curriculum covers programming languages (R, Python, and SQL), forecasting principles, big data analytics, data mining, data analysis and visualization, and more.
 Both career paths involve working in office settings, where executives who make big-picture decisions turn to them to inform their choices through the power of data analysis.

 Differences Between Research Analysts and Data Scientists